carotkut94/KotlinGuide/README.md

         println("Country at index $index is ${countries[index]}")
         index++ //this is how you increment the value of var by 1 }
-    //In Kotlin we don't have switch case, like we have it in C, C++ and many languages that are influenced by C or C++
+    // In Kotlin we don't have switch case, like we have it in C, C++ and many languages that are influenced by C or C++
-    //In Kotlin we have when, lets see it in action var i = 1
+    // In Kotlin we have when, lets see it in action

+    var i = 1
     when(i)
     {